At least 20 killed, 165 wounded after tsunami hits Indonesia

 "Next wave entered the hotel area where I was staying and downed cars on the road behind it.
 Managed to evacuate with my family to higher ground trough forest paths and villages, where we are taken care of (by) the locals.
 Were unharmed, thankfully."

-The worst affected area was the Pandeglang region of Banten province in Java, which encompasses the Ujung Kulon National Park and popular beaches, the Disaster Management Agency said.
+The worst affected area was the Pandeglang region of Banten province in Java, which encompasses the Ujung Kulon National Park and popular beaches, the disaster agency said.
 Of the deaths, 33 were in Pandeglang.

+Footage posted on social media showed a pop band named "Seventeen" performing under a tent on a beach as dozens of people sat listening at tables.
+Then, in between songs with the drummer pounding, the stage suddenly heaved forward, throwing the band and all their equipment into the audience.

+The band released a statement saying their bass player and road manager were found dead, while four other members of their group remained missing.

 In the city of Bandar Lampung on southern Sumatra, hundreds of residents took refuge at the governor's office.

-Alif, a resident in Pandeglang district who goes by one name, said the tsunami reached about 3 meters (9.84 feet) high.
-He told MetroTV station that many people were still searching for missing relatives.
+Alif, a resident in Pandeglang district who goes by one name, said told MetroTV station that many people were still searching for missing relatives.

 The Anak Krakatau volcano in the Sunda Strait that links the Indian Ocean and Java Sea erupted about 24 minutes before the tsunami, the geophysics agency said.